accurec/FastAIClimbingStyleClassification/README.md

     ['indoor_bouldering', 'indoor_sport_climbing', 'outdoor_bouldering', 'outdoor_sport_climbing', 'outdoor_trad_climbing']

 Training set has around 70 images for the following labels: 'indoor_bouldering', 'indoor_sport_climbing', 'outdoor_bouldering', 'outdoor_sport_climbing'.
 It has around 40 images for the 'outdoor_trad_climbing' label.
 For the validation sets we have 25 images for the 'indoor_bouldering', 'indoor_sport_climbing', 'outdoor_bouldering', 'outdoor_sport_climbing' labels and 10 images for the 'outdoor_trad_climbing' label.
-This discrepancy is bacause it is harder to find good quality pictures of that climbing style on the Internet :)
+This discrepancy is bacause it is harder to find good quality pictures of that climbing style on the Internet :smiley:

 Let's examine what we've got in our training set.